 When you talk about bone health, you should consider all factors, such as bone density and growth.

-And oregano contains calcium, iron, and manganese, which are very important minerals for good bone health.
+And oregano has calcium, iron, and manganese, which are all minerals that are very important for healthy bones.

 26. May Help Detoxify Your Body

 If you’re into detoxing by consuming greens, why not add oregano to it?

 Oregano is rich in calcium, fiber, iron, manganese, and vitamin K, all of which are important in detoxifying your body naturally.